-A new bill recently signed into law expanded the opportunities for captives in Connecticut, allowing foreign captives to open a branch in the state, creating a tax amnesty program for insureds that open a branch captive in or transfer a foreign captive to Connecticut, reducing the minimum capital and surplus requirement for captive insurers, extending financial examinations to every five years and permitting the state’s Insurance Commissioner to waive examinations of pure or branch captives, and expanding the authority of the Commissioner to adopt regulations concerning captive insurers.
+A new bill recently signed into law expanded the opportunities for captives in Connecticut, allowing alien or foreign captives to open a branch in the state, creating a tax amnesty program for Connecticut-based businesses with captives that have domiciled outside the state to open a branch captive in or transfer its captive to Connecticut by June 2023, reducing the minimum capital and surplus requirement for captive insurers, permitting the state’s Insurance Commissioner to waive examinations of pure or branch captives, removing the limitation of a captive to assume reinsurance only on risks that such captive is authorized to write directly, and expanding the authority of the Commissioner to adopt regulations concerning captive insurers.
 For more details on this new law click here.

 Take Your Captive to Connecticut

 “Key to Connecticut’s captive insurance excellence is the fact that the state has everything that captives need to thrive.” - Fenhua Liu, Assistant Deputy Commissioner, Captive Insurance Division, Connecticut Insurance Department.